IS303-Steffen/p01-pokemon-battle/README.md

 ---

 Now, your program should print out a number alongside all the available `Pokemon` for the user to choose the `Pokemon` they want to battle with, followed by another display of the `Pokemon` that are left to choose for your opponent.
 The user should enter a number to choose their `Pokemon` and their opponent.
 Keep track of which `Pokemon` is the user’s chosen pick, and which is the opponent for Part 4.
-- Optional Hint: You may find the `enumerate()` function useful here. <a href="https://chat.openai.com/share/eebd99ee-45af-430c-8ad9-89a4cc0b8b8a"> Click here for an example. </a> But like always, there are many ways to code something so use what makes sense to you.
+- Optional Hint: You may find the `enumerate()` function useful here.
+But like always, there are many ways to code something so use what makes sense to you.

 Here's an example of me choosing Charmander for my `Pokemon` and Bulbasaur as the opponent `Pokemon`: